jcalixte/rnrps/article/article.md

 ## Conclusion

-So we've completed our first live sync between two databases in React Native, awesome!
+DONE!
+We've completed our first live sync between two databases in React Native, awesome!
 There is so much more we can explore now.
 Here a few examples:

 - create an offline-first experience app to provide a seamless usage either the app is online or offline.
 - create an app that shares data in Bluetooth without the need of an Internet connection (like shareable books in a region where the Internet is expensive)